learn-co-curriculum/reading-ios-nsarray/README.md

 #### The `count` Method

-Sometimes you will be curious how many elements are contained in an array.
-You can find out the number of elements currentely in an array by calling the `count` method on it.
-The most common use case of this is limiting the number of iterations of a  `for` loop.
+Sometimes you will need to know how many elements are contained in an array.
+You can get this information by calling the `count` method on the array in question.
+The most common use case of this is when limiting the number of iterations that a  `for` loop should run over the array.
 Let's say we have a loop that `NSLog()`s a greeting to each student whose name is held in an array:

 ```objc
 NSArray *students = @[ @"Joe", @"Mark" ];

 for (NSUInteger i=0, i < 2, i++) {
     NSLog(@"Welcome, %@!", students[i] );
 }